AarushGProjects/Statistical-Tests-For-Verifying-Assumptions-of-Linear-Regression/README.md

 PTRATIO: Pupil-teacher ratio by town

-LSTAT % lower status of the population
+LSTAT %: lower status of the population

-MEDV Median value of owner-occupied homes in $1000's
+MEDV: Median value of owner-occupied homes in $1000's

 # Assumptions: